likhithkrishna1103-tech/Hindmovie/README.md

-# 🌌 hindmovie
+# ZORO

-hindmovie is an extension repo for [SkyStream](https://github.com/akashdh11/skystream).
+ZORO is an extension repo for [SkyStream](https://github.com/akashdh11/skystream).

 ### ❤️ Support